samuelgfeller/test-traits/README.md

 * [RouteTestTrait](#RouteTestTrait)
 * [MailerTestTrait](#MailerTestTrait)

+## Migration from selective/test-traits
+If you were using the `selective/test-traits` package before and want to migrate to this library, the following functions have to be renamed:

+* The function `insertFixtures` is now `insertDefaultFixtureRecords`.
+* The function `insertFixture` is now `insertFixtureRow` and [`insertFixture`](#FixtureTestTrait) offers a more flexible way to insert fixtures with optional custom attributes.

+Otherwise, the traits are the same and can be used in the same way.
+This package will be kept in sync with `selective/test-traits`.

 ## FixtureTestTrait

 A trait designed to create and insert fixtures with data that can be defined in the test function.